The beauty of Inle Lake

-After the two day hike from Kalaw, we weren’t sure that we could walk the final steps to our boat for the final leg of our journey to the hotel.
+After the two day hike from Kalaw, we weren’t sure that we could walk the final steps to our boat for the final leg of our journey to the hotel in Inle Lake.
 But of course we did.

 The walk out to the boat is beautiful – stilted homes on the river and floating garden beds.
 The boatride to the hotel took about an hour and a half – Inle Lake is much larger than I had anticipated.